Open-Data-Uganda/opendataug.org/README.md

 ## License

-This project is licensed under the terms specified in the LICENSE.md file.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact

 For any queries or support, please open an issue in the repository.